haxhicelaj/machinelearning-2022/README.md

 Project is created with:
 * Google Colaboratory

-## Used Machine Learning Algorithms
+## Used Machine Learning Algorithms with and without hyperparameter tunning
 * Logistic Regression (LR)
 * Support Vector Machine (SVM)
 * Decision Tree (DT)